Pureblueessentialsorg/pureblueessentials.com.au/content/shop/reopai30/index.md

 height: 3
 width: 3
 ---
-A powerful blend of essential oils which have analgesic and curative characteristics are combined to make the **Strain sprain pain** blend.
+A powerful blend of essential oils which have analgesic and curative characteristics are combined to make the **Strain, sprain, pain** blend.
 This blend is targeted at helping to repair muscle, tendon and ligament damage and to alleviate the pain associated with these injuries.

 This blend contains lavender, eucalyptus, cedar, oregano, peppermint, juniper and helichrysum essential oils.

-For joint or arthritis pain, see the **pure blue essentials “I said ‘no’ Arthr”.**
+For joint or arthritis pain, see the **pure blue essentials “I said ‘no’ Arthr”** \[here]({{< relref "/reoart30" >}})

 This 30ml bottle contains 100% pure essential oils.
 Shake well before use.